jkuester/chtoolbox/README.md

 CHToolbox is a command-line utility for development and testing of the Community Health Toolkit.
 The goal is to provide a platform that makes it easy to create and share utility scripts.

-Features include:
+Features include (but are not limited to):

+- Couch:
+  - Add/remove dbs
+  - Replicate docs between databases
+  - Follow active tasks
+  - Purge docs from database (including filtering based on contact/report/reported_date)
-- Add, remove, replicate Couch databases
+  - Compact databases and view indexes
+- Upgrade CHT instance to new version
+  - Also supports staging/completing upgrades
 - Monitor storage metrics for CHT databases and view indexes
-- View and follow active tasks on the Couch server
-- And more!

 ## Installation